nearprotocol/assemblyscript-bson/README.md

 // Events need to be received by custom object extending BSONHandler.
-// NOTE: All methods are optional to implement. class BSONEventsHandler extends BSONHandler {
+// NOTE: All methods are optional to implement. class MyBSONEventsHandler extends BSONHandler {
     setString(name: string, value: string): void {
         // Handle field
     }